phred1/imaginaire/README.md

 For more installation details, please refer to  [this README](https://github.com/phred1/imaginaire/blob/master/INSTALL.md)

-Once the container is successfuly started, run this command to train the model:
+Once the container is successfully started, run this command to train the model:

 ```
 python -m torch.distributed.launch --nproc_per_node=1 inference.py \